 Before starting any troubleshooting procedure, refer to the 3D Sonic operating manual for specific information pertaining to troubleshooting.
-Record malfunctions, repairs, and actions taken to prevent recurrence of any malfunction on the Monthly Quality Control Maintenance Check sheet.
+Record malfunctions, repairs, and actions taken to prevent recurrence of any malfunction on the Monthly Quality Maintenance Checksheet (Appendix A).

 Troubleshooting should attempt to isolate the source of the malfunction and reduce maintenance time.
 The following items should be checked if a problem exists: